SaiKoya/terraform-workshop/lab_04/README.md

 ## Lab Exercise

-### Get Started

-* Change directory into a folder specific to this lab.
-* For example: `cd terraform-workshop/lab_04/`.
-* Authenticate as instructed by [Lab 01]("../../../lab_01/README.md) if necessary
-* Ensure that the resources created [Lab 02]("../../../lab_02/README.md) still exist
-* Ensure that the remote state is configured [Lab 03]("../../../lab_03/README.md) still exist

 ### Modules

 A module is a container for multiple resources that can be used together.
 Often times these are used to create lightweight abstractions that describe your infrastructure, or enforce cloud policies such a security and naming conventions.

 Up until now, the labs have primarily used the main.tf file in the working directory.
 All `.tf` files in the working directory are merged together to make the `root module`.

 In this lab, we are going to use the `isolated azure function module`.
 This module creates 3 resources and enforces our naming convention via local variables.
-It also has 3 outputs so that other Terraform resources or modules can get access to the modules names.
+It also has 3 outputs so that other Terraform resources or modules can get access to the resource names.

-### Reference a local module
+> Note: Outputs to modules allow you to expose data

+### Get Started

+Change directory into a folder specific to this lab.
+For example: cd terraform-workshop/lab_04/.

+> Authenticate as instructed by Lab 01 if necessary
+Ensure remote state is enabled as instructed by lab 03

+### Write configuration

 Open `main.tf` and add the following configuration.

-This configuration:

-* declares a module named `my_azure_function`
-* It's source points to the local file path
-* It provides the modules required input variables
+This configuration declares a module named `my_azure_function` (you can change this name if you like).
+The module is sourced from the local file path and provides all required input variables such as prefix, location, and resource_group_name.

 ``` hcl
 module "my_azure_function" {